jean-francoisgiraud/DiscoveringKetosisHowToEffectivelyLoseWeight/README.md

 [Shyal Beardsley](http://shyal.com) has built a starter front-end for this: ***[weightbrains.com](http://weightbrains.com)*** (Note and fair warning: this is a prototype, experimental, work in progress)

-## Credits: This is a fork from the github arielf/weight-loss (I edited his original work to fit my data)
+## Credits: This is a fork from the github arielf/weight-loss (I edited his original work to fit my data observations experiences)
 ## Acknowledgements
 Big thanks to the following people for contributing to this project in myriad ways, comments, references, corrections, etc.